Decoupaging is a fun way to add colorful design details to my furniture makeovers.

-This Funky Flower Dresser and Mirror was a lot of fun to create and I’m happy to share the details with you.
+This Funky Flower Dresser and Mirror was a lot of fun to create.
+Here’s how I did it.

 - The white is Fluff from [affiliate link] Dixie Belle Paint, the no-VOC chalk-mineral paint we sell at our store All Things New Again in Leesburg, VA

 - The crazy hot pink and orange flowers are paper napkins I decoupaged onto the drawers.
 Read my tips for decoupaging napkins onto furniture here.
 [UPDATE: We now carry pretty decoupage papers in our online store.
 They are not as fragile as paper napkins and come in a variety of designs.]